 [1,1,1,2,2,2,3,3] and the time series operator is set to

-15. Counts are useful when you want to know the total number of occurrences of an event for a period of time.
+15- the total amount that value changed since last reported.
+Deltas are useful when you want to know how much something has changed over a period of time.
 If you use

-count for something like HTTP requests, you’d be able to see how many requests happened at a particular point in time.
+delta for something like HTTP requests, you’d be able to see how the number of requests has changed at a particular point in time.

-Rather than telling you how many of something happened at a particular point in time,
+Rather than telling you how much something has changed at a particular point in time,

 rate tells you how many happened over a time period.
-Think of a car that went 50 miles in an hour versus the fact that it went 50 miles per hour.
-50 is the count and 50 mph is the rate.
+Think of a car that went 50 miles in an hour (you’re interested in the number of miles) versus the fact that it went 50 miles per hour (you’re interested in how fast it goes).

 In the requests time series above (